[See the Mongolian version as well.]

 Since my first visit, I’ve been traveling to Mongolia from 1-4 times per year.
 I grab any opportunity I can get to visit, really, whether that is conferences, events, or research.
 Most of those visits have been to Ulaanbaatar, though I’ve also taken some extended trips to the countryside.
-I have yet to visit the Gobi, and the Eastern provinces, as well as parts of the West, including Lake Huvsgul.
+As of September 2018, I will have visited 17 of Mongolia’s 21 aimags.

 On these visits, I have had the good fortune to get to know many individuals, Mongolian and non-Mongolian, based in Mongolia.
 They are the people I speak to regularly to keep up with events in Mongolia.
 Of course, the rise of the popularity of social media in Mongolia has made the task of keeping up with developments much easier.

 My interest has been supported by two directors of the Institute of Asian Research (Pitman Potter, Paul Evans) and has been tolerated by many other colleagues.

 Substantively, I have focused on two areas in particular: political development and mining policy.
 At the same time, the lack of scholarship on contemporary Mongolia abroad means that I have been forced to become somewhat of a generalist, aiming to be somewhat knowledgeable about many areas of Mongolian social relations, not just topics that I focus my attention on.

 I have also fundamentally remained an optimist in interpreting developments in Mongolia.